 Performance evaluation should be seen primarily as a developmental tool.
-Its purpose is to assess an employee's job-related strengths and weaknesses and develop his/her competence to the fullest.
+Its purpose is to assess an employee's job-related strengths and weaknesses and develop their competence to the fullest.
 In a correctly executed evaluation, the supervisor and the employee work together to find the means by which the employee's ability can be strengthened and directed.

-With the exception of a probationary employee who shall be evaluated at the completion of the first three (3) months of probationary service and again at the completion of the first six (6) months of probationary service, a performance evaluation of an employee shall be made annually by the supervisor within thirty (30) days prior or subsequent to the anniversary date of initial hire or appointment to present position.
+With the exception of a probationary employee who shall be evaluated at the completion of the first three (3) months of probationary service and again at the completion of the first six (6) months of probationary service, a performance evaluation of an employee shall be made annually by the supervisor during the period commencing on February 1st of each year and ending on April 30th of each year and the supervisors shall submit all completed evaluations to the Chief Human Resources Officer by June 1st of each year.